kottoization/kottoization/README.md

 ### Hi there 👋

-I'm a software developer, stydying Computer Science & Econometrics at the AGH UST.
+I'm a software developer, studying Computer Science & Econometrics at the AGH UST.
 I am interested in .NET, JS and Python developement.
 I am engaged in scientific and social activities at the university.
 I am a member of a scientific club where I acquire new skills in .NET and Python, and I also serve as the vice-chair of the faculty's student council.